- How does the human resources compliance role of HR add value to an organization?

 The Family and Medical Leave Act (FMLA) of 1993 entitles eligible employees to take up to 12 weeks of unpaid, job-protected leave in a 12-month period for specified family and medical reasons.
 FMLA applies to all public agencies, including state, local, and federal employers, local education agencies (schools), and private-sector employers who employed 50 or more employees in 20 or more workweeks in the current or preceding calendar year, including joint employers and successors of covered employers.

-The National Labor Relations Act (NLRA) of 1947 extends rights to many private-sector employees, including the right to organize and bargain with their employer collectively.
+The National Labor Relations Act (NLRA) of 1935, which was later amended in 1947, extends rights to many private-sector employees, including the right to organize and bargain with their employer collectively.
 Employees covered by the act are protected from certain types of employer and union misconduct and have the right to attempt to form a union where none exists.

 The Worker Adjustment and Retraining Notification Act (WARN) of 1988 generally covers employers with 100 or more employees, not counting those who have worked less than six months in the last 12 months and those who work an average of less than 20 hours a week.
 Regular federal, state, and local government entities that provide public services are not covered.
 WARN protects workers, their families, and communities by requiring employers to provide notification 60 calendar days in advance of plant closings and mass layoffs.